-Paint projects can be large or small, but either way, you want the best paint job possible.
-When it comes to deciding on a paint sprayer, there are many factors to consider.
+Paint projects can be large or small, but you want the best paint job.
+When deciding on a paint sprayer, there are many factors to consider.
 Two of the most popular paint sprayers on the market are the Graco 390 and Titan 440.
 In this article, we’ll compare and contrast these two paint sprayers so you can decide which is the best fit for your needs.

 Quick Comparison GRACO 390 VS TITAN 440:

-Whether you’re a professional painter or a serious DIY’er, you know that a quality paint job starts with having the right tools.
-And when it comes to painting sprayers, there are two brands that stand out above the rest: Graco VS Titan.
+Whether you’re a professional painter or a serious DIY’er, a quality paint job starts with having the right tools.
+And when it comes to painting sprayers, two brands stand out above the rest: Graco VS Titan.

 |Features||Graco 390||Titan 440|